recoskyler/Budget/docs/index.md

 ## Status

 Currently being developed/tested, and in "Internal Test Track" on Google Play Store.
+This page is temporary, until I develop the web app of Budget.

 ## EULA, LICENSE, PRIVACY POLICY